Aniruddh1709/Whatsapp_chef/README.md

 * Send the joining text from your number to the temporary whatsapp number provided by twilio.
 * Go to app/crud_view/resources/controllers.py and edit the account_sid , auth_token as well as replace YOUR_NUMBER and YOUR_TWILIO_NUMBER.
 * Navigate to the app folder
+* Install Pytorch from the official website according to your PC specifications
 * Create a virtual environment
 * Run
 ```py